 Regular Updates and Patch Management

-Updating software and patching vulnerabilities is an important step in preventing cyberattacks.
-Malware frequently targets known vulnerabilities, and companies that ignore updates put themselves at risk.
+Updating software and patching vulnerabilities is an essential step in preventing cyberattacks.
+Malware frequently targets known vulnerabilities, and companies that fail to apply updates put themselves at risk.
 Regular software updates and vulnerability scans can help to prevent such attacks.

 Importance of Employee Training